sahijhayer/COVID-19-Status-Check/README.md

 Created using HTML, CSS (with BootStrap), and JavaScript (Chart.js library) Design of a web-app which displays the situation of COVID-19 in the user's inputted country.
 The stats of confirmed cases, active cases, recovered cases, and deaths are all plotted onto a graph with cases vs. time, and the live count of each statistic is shown as well.

 PS.
-Canada's statistics are false due to the API having wrong numbers, not as a result of my code.
+Some countries' (ie. Canada and the UK) statistics are false due to the API having wrong numbers, not as a result of my code.